Maimonides and Aquinas

 II.
 Second way...there must be a first cause for the existence of things.
 (Similar to Avicenna's proof)

-1. Caused things exist.
+1. A caused thing exists.
 (Efficiently caused in the sense of being brought into being.)
 Evident from observation

 2. A thing cannot cause itself.